The Kyoto College of Graduate Studies for Informatics: History

 The Kyoto College of Graduate Studies for Informatics (KCGI) was established in 2004.
 It was formed as part of the KCG Group which was headed by the Kyoto Computer Gakuin (KCG).
 KCG was founded in 1963 by Yasuko and Shigeo Hasegawa.

 KCG's incumbent head is Yasuko Hasegawa.
 She was the first woman to receive a doctoral degree in astrophysics from Kyoto University.
 Yasuko Hasegawa and Shigeo Hasegawa (died 1986) formed a study group for IBM 709/7090.
 In 1963, at Kyoto university they taught young faculty members, research scientists and graduate students.
 Their workshop was called the "Fortran Research Seminar".
 The workshop taught the uses of the computer programming language, Fortran.
 The workshop was later renamed the "Kyoto Software Research Seminar".
 In 1969, the "Kyoto Software Research Seminar" was renamed the "Kyoto Computer Gakuin" (KCG).

 The Kyoto Software Research Seminar group increased its membership with participants from outside academe.
-In the latter part of the 1960s the numbers of Japanese made computers increased.
+In the latter part of the 1960s the number of Japanese made computers increased.
 One such computer was the locally made "HITAC-10" computer.
 Using these computers, the seminar was able to conduct courses on programming and student numbers increased.
 Later, the KCG acquired the medium-scale-computer, the TOSBAC3400 from Toshiba; IBM's main frames, the IBM 370, 4341, 3031; and the large-scale UNIVAC 1100 and 1106 computers.